LiskArchive/lisk-legacy-docs/configuration.md

 ## API Access Control

 Controlling access to a node plays a vital role in security.
-The following configurable flags are available in order to control the access to your node:
+The following configurable flags are available to control the access to your node:

 ```js
      "api": {